 ANNEX 1 – PURPOSES OF THE USE OF PERSONAL DATA

-As partner, provider, contractee or contractor of EUROCHAMBRES, you are or will be required to enter into an agreement with EUROCHAMBRES so that we can begin the collaboration for which you have requested our services.
+- As partner, provider, contracted or contractor of Eurochambres, you are or will be required to enter into an agreement with Eurochambres so that we can begin the collaboration for which you have requested our services.
 In this context, we will have to collect some of your personal data.
 This treatment may be based on our legitimate interest or a legal obligation.

-F. As part of organizing trainings, seminars, B2B matching, meetings and conferences, EUROCHAMBRES is required to collect your personal data in order to:
+- As part of organizing trainings, seminars, B2B matching, meetings and conferences, Eurochambres is required to collect your personal data in order to:

 - Send you invitations to events that may interest you.

-G. As part of its services, EUROCHAMBRES meetings organization is possible.
+- As part of its services, Eurochambres meetings organization is possible.

-H. Within the framework of the various services that we propose, and within the framework of the organization of seminars, meetings and conferences that we present, we constitute a database of contacts.
+- Within the framework of the numerous services that we propose, and within the framework of the organization of seminars, meetings and conferences that we present, we constitute a database of contacts.

-We may use your data to protect our rights, including in the defense or protection of legal rights and interests, litigation, claims management or litigation, in the event of restructuring. of companies or other mergers
+We may use your data to protect our rights, including in the defence or protection of legal rights and interests, litigation, claims management or litigation, in the event of restructuring. of companies or other mergers.